Table of Contents

 Fish Market in Edirne

-The famed Edirne fish market is located at one of the junctions of the Sarachlar retail street.
+The famed Edirne fish market is located on Balıkpazarı Caddesi (Fish Market Street), which intersects with the main Saraçlar retail street.

 The fish market consists of various stalls selling plenty of fresh fish at extremely reasonable costs.